ZhangNingSAU/Spring-2022-CSCI-360-Database-Mgmt-Systems/Slides/GrantOption.md

 # The `Grant Option` problem

-+ In today's class (Tuesday 04/26/2022), we had some problem when dealing with `Grant Option`.
-When we tried to run the following commands.
++ In today's class (Tuesday 04/26/2022), we had some problem when we tried to run the following commands to deal with `Grant Option`.
-  - Note that the error happens only when using `XAMPP 8 on Mac` operating system.
+  - Note that the error happens only when using `XAMPP 8 on Mac`.
   - If you are using `Windows` or `XAMPP 7 on Mac`, everything goes well.
 ~~~~
 -- connect to the monitor as the root user